JasonNelemans/GlobalHealthInclusive/README.md

 ## Technologies used

-React / Gatsby / Styled-Components
+React / Gatsby

+GraphQL

+Styled-Components

 Also first time working with the Contentful CMS system.